Reaffirmed June 2021

 - Be not only familiar with the local state law, regulations, and practice of emergency medicine, but strictly adhere to the state specific definitions of negligence.

 - American College of Emergency Physicians.
 Procedures for addressing charges of ethical violations and other misconduct.
-In: College Manual.
-American College of Emergency Physicians Web site.
-Accessed May 26, 2010.
+Revised 2020.
+American College of Emergency Physicians web site.
+Accessed July 2021.